-Electricity

-Repair category 2

-Notes Aspects of the electrical installation are dated and the system should be checked as a precaution by a registered electrician and upgraded if necessary.
+Electricity ty Electricity category 2 2 Repair category Aspects of the electrical installation are dated and the system should be checked as a precaution by a registered electrician and upgraded if necessary.
 The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
-It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
+It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply Checked a necessar The Instit and testin occupand construct Notes occupancy.
+It should be appreciated that only the occupano construct